scottaohara/accessibility_interview_questions/README.md

 - What is the accessibility tree?
 - Why are rems or ems preferable to pixels for setting type size?
 - Why is it important to allow the viewport to scale?
-- How is `title` attribute exposed to assistive technologies?
+- How is the `title` attribute exposed to assistive technologies?
-    + What kind of content should `title`s be used on.
+    + What kind of elements can `title` attributes be used on?
-    + What sort of information is appropriate for use in a `title`?
+    + What sort of information is appropriate for use with the `title` attribute?
-- Describe a scenario where you might use `aria-describedby`.
+- Describe a scenario where you might need to use `aria-describedby`.
 - What are landmark roles and how can they be useful?
 - For each element, when might you use a toggle button, a switch control, or a checkbox?
 - Describe methods to hide content: